 Mr. Cohen brings 15 years of experience in the Securities and Exchange Commission’s Division of Enforcement to his work as a partner in Davis Polk’s Litigation Department in Washington DC.
-As a member of the firm’s White Collar Defense and Investigations Group, he focuses on representing companies, boards and individuals in regulatory matters and internal investigations.
+As a member of the firm’s White Collar Defense & Investigations Group, he focuses on representing companies, boards and individuals in regulatory matters and internal investigations.

-During his tenure at the agency and as a member of the Enforcement Division’s senior leadership, Mr. Cohen was involved in significant enforcement actions involving insider trading, accounting and disclosure violations, market manipulation and abuse, broker-dealers, investment advisers, cybersecurity and cryptocurrency.
+During his tenure at the agency and as a member of the Enforcement Division’s senior leadership, Mr. Cohen was involved in significant enforcement actions involving insider trading, accounting and disclosure violations, market manipulation and abuse, cryptocurrency, cybersecurity, broker-dealers and investment advisers.